mtalarico/atlas-azure-fed-auth/README.md

 # atlas-azure-fed-auth
 Terraform + Driver code (currently Python and Java) to establish infrastructure on MongoDB Atlas and Microsoft Azure for Workforce and Workload Federated Database Authentication
+# WARNING: Federated Identity GA broke the automated Atlas Database user atlas, all Atlas actions except the project and cluster creation must be done manually until the Terraform Provider is updated

 ## Prerequisites
 - Azure CLI